-Solve $Ly = Pr$
+Solve Ly = Pr

-Solve $Uz = y$
+Solve Uz = y

-$x{+} = x + z$.
+$x+ = x + z$ .

 As Demmel [13, pp.60] points out the iterative refinement process is equivalent to Newton's method applied to f(x) = b - Ax.
-If we could compute the residual exactly and solve for z exactly we would be done in one step, which is what we expect from Newton's method applied to a linear problem.
+If all the computations were done exactly, we would be done in one step.

 We are planning to use a mixed precision iterative refinement process.
 That is the factorization, PA = LU, and the triangular solves Ly = Pr and Uz = y will be computed using single precision and the residual (using the original data) and updating of the solution will be computed using double precision.
 Most of the floating point operations, the factorization of the matrix A and the forward and back substitutions will be performed in single precision.
 Only the residual computation and solution update are performed in double precision.
 The mixed precision approach was analyzed by Wilkinson [9] and Moler [1]; they showed that, provided A is not too ill-conditioned, it produces a computed solution correct to the working precision, in this case single precision.
 As pointed out in Demmel [6], the behavior of the method depends strongly on the accuracy with which the residual is computed.
-The input variables A and b are stored in double precision ε_d .
-The basic solution method is used to solve Ax = b and Az = r in single precision ε_d .
+The input variables A and b are stored in double precision $\varepsilon_d$ .
+The basic solution method is used to solve Ax = b and Az = r in single precision $\varepsilon_s$ .
+The residual is computed in double precision $\varepsilon_d$ and the solution updated in double precision $\varepsilon_d$ .